Production of muons from heavy-flavour hadron decays at high transverse momentum in Pb-Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ and 2.76 TeV: Introduction

-This letter presents the first measurement of the open heavy-flavour production via muons from semi-leptonic decays of charm and beauty hadrons at forward rapidity ($2.5 < y < 4$) in \PbPb{} collisions at \fivenn with the ALICE detector at the LHC.
-High precision measurements of the $\pT$-differential $\RAA$ of these muons over a broad $\pT$ interval, extended for the first time to $\pT = 20$~\GeVc in centrality classes from $0$ to $80\%$ are presented.
-This gives access to the investigation of medium effects in a new kinematic regime where the contribution of muons originating from B hadrons is dominant at high $\pT$.
+This letter presents the first measurement of open heavy-flavour production via muons from semi-leptonic decays of charm and beauty hadrons in \PbPb{} collisions at \fivenn with the ALICE detector at the LHC.
+These measurements are carried out in the forward rapidity region ($2.5 < y < 4$), presently only covered by the ALICE experiment at the LHC in Pb--Pb collisions.
+They extend the measurement of open heavy-flavour production from mid to forward rapidities, providing a tomography of the QGP medium in broader phase space region.
+The analysis of muon-triggered events and large branching ratios ($\sim 10\%$) allow us to perform high precision measurements of the $\pT$-differential $\RAA$ of these muons over a broad $\pT$ interval, extended for the first time to $\pT = 20$~\GeVc in central ($0-10\%$), semi-central ($20-40\%$), and peripheral ($60-80\%$) collisions.
+This gives access to the investigation of medium effects in a new kinematic regime where the contribution of muons originating from beauty hadrons is dominant at high $\pT$ ($\pT > 7$~GeV/$c$).
 New measurements in central \PbPb{} collisions at \twosevensixnn, with a significantly extended $\pT$ coverage and a higher precision compared to the previous ALICE publication~\cite{Abelev:2012qh}, are reported and compared to the results at \fivenn.
+The computation of the $\RAA$ makes use of the measured pp references published in~\cite{Abelev:2012qh,Acharya:2019mky}.
 Detailed comparisons with model calculations with different implementations of in-medium energy loss are discussed as well.